 "We learnt a lot from CAN about our human rights.
 We have the right to adequate housing, to security and safety.
 We also have a human right to participate in the decisions that affect our lives and that certainly isn't happening now, the BWRA will be doing all we can to assert those rights going forward." said Mr. Collins.

 The Office of Regeneration has advised residents groups to engage with the "existing resident structures", but has thus far refused to provide relevant information such as ‘where, when, who and how?’
 Only time will tell if the Framework Implementation Plan's objective to enhance community participation will materialise, it’s certainly off to a bad start.
+If this policy of selective inclusion continues and the structures for community participation are not reformed to give residents a real say in the decisions that affect our lives then the plan is doomed to failure.

 At the launch the Cathaoirleach of Limerick County Council, Cllr.
 John Sheehan, welcomed the plans and the Councils Director of Home & Community, Mr. Oliver O'Loughlin claimed in his presentation that residents had been properly consulted, but later acknowledged the need for greater community participation, empowerment and civic engagement.
 This was followed by a "few words of endorsement" by the Chief Superintendent before inviting the Chairperson of the Community Consultative Forum, Mr. Ger Crowley, to speak.
 Most residents are unaware of the existence of this forum or who their selected representatives are, as there is currently no communication with residents.